ossf/wg-best-practices-os-developers/docs/labs/README.md

 We *want* people to create more labs!
 Here's more information about how to do that and the labs we'd like created.

-## Available labs
+## Sample available labs

-Here are the labs available:
+Here are some of the labs available, which you can use as examples:

 * [hello](hello.html) - simple "Hello, world!" demo
 * [input1](input1.html) - input validation (simple types)